epinowcast/epidist/_targets.md

 #> Establish _targets.R and _targets_r/targets/ebola_estimation_times.R.
 ```

-  - Truncate the available simulate observations based on the estimation
+  - Truncate the available observations based on the estimation time for
-    time for each scenario.
+    each scenario and the secondary event time.
+Restrict to a window up
+    to 60 days before the estimation time using the primary event time.

 <!-- end list -->